mattjh1/mattjh-blog/content/post/grag-ingestion.md

   - PoC
   - Project
   - OSS
-draft: true
 ---

-Retrieval-Augmented Generation (RAG) systems rely on one fundamental ingredient: data.
-But not just any data—it needs to be clean, structured, and ready to power intelligent retrieval and generation workflows.
-For **gRAG**, my experimental take on RAG, this process wasn’t just about converting unstructured text into something searchable.
-It was about pushing boundaries, exploring the unique potential of graph databases like Neo4j, and creating a framework where relationships between data points add a new dimension to retrieval.
+Retrieval-Augmented Generation (RAG) systems start with a simple but critical requirement: data.
+But not just any data—it needs to be clean, structured, and primed for meaningful retrieval and generation.
+With **gRAG**, my experimental take on RAG, I set out to explore what happens when you introduce a graph database like Neo4j into the mix.

 <!--more-->

+This wasn’t about reinventing the wheel—it was more of a personal journey to see how far I could push the boundaries of traditional RAG setups.
+Could a graph database uncover relationships that enhance retrieval?
+Could it offer context that a typical vector store might miss?
+These were the questions driving my work, and they shaped the design of an ingestion pipeline that bridges the gap between raw, unstructured data and a graph-powered system for smarter retrieval.

 The goal?
 Build a system that doesn’t just _find_ answers—it understands the context around them.